 We invite (and encourage) your church to participate in the Church Life Survey this year.
 It won’t cost more than the 10-15 minutes set aside during or after a church service, and your church will gain clear insights about demographics, church life, community, faith, and leadership for your specific local church.

-At the Baptist National Support Centre, because we think this is such a useful resource for local churches, we’re going to cover the cost and organise any data entry requirements.
+At the Baptist National Support Centre, because we think this is such a useful resource for local churches, we’re going to cover the cost and organise any data entry requirements if needed.
 (Each participating church gets a QR code so attendees can do the 10-15 minute survey on their phones.
 Paper copies will also be available.)

 There is flexibility to choose a date that suits your local church: the survey is open from 25 May and goes until 26 November).
-Please choose any day to do this within this 6-month window.
+The last Sunday to participate is 26 November 2023.

 For more information, including the draft questionnaire and FAQ, visit the Church Life Survey website: clsnz.org